 Some material on the site has been assumed to be in the public domain - if you think that this is not so then please contact us so that I can correct any errors.

-In 1978 he was a member of the organising committee of The Last Bottle Oven Firing in The Potteries.
+In 1978 he was a member of the organising committee of The Last Bottle Oven Firing in the Potteries.
 It was at this event that he met Alfred Clough, the 'fireman' responsible for the Final Firing.
-In 2018 he co-authored a book - the first written account of what went on during the last firing of a Potteries bottle oven.
+In 2018 he co-authored a book with his wife - the first written account of what went on during the last firing of a Potteries bottle oven.

 Latterly he was employed in the sanitaryware industry working for Twyfords, Roca, Lecico, Laufen, The Bathroom Manufacturers Association, The John Lewis Partnership and B&Q. The last decade or so has seen him travelling the world passing on his knowledge of the industry in special training seminars.
 Now retired.